spree/spree/guides/content/integration/tutorials/heroku_endpoint_hosting.md

 title: Hosting a Custom Endpoint on Heroku
 ---

-Once you have a tested, functioning endpoint, you need to get it hosted to a server on the web that the Hub can reach.
-[Heroku](https://www.heroku.com/) is a perfect option for hosting your endpoints, because you can do so for free, and because Heroku already has SSL (Secure Socket Layer) enabled.
+Once you have a tested, functioning endpoint, you need to get it hosted by a server on the web that the Hub can reach.
+[Heroku](https://www.heroku.com/) is a perfect option for hosting your endpoints, because you can do so for free, and because Heroku already has SSL (Secure Socket Layer) enabled through the shared herokuapp.com domain.
 Transmitting messages via SSL will ensure they are encrypted and not vulnerable to malicious sniffing attacks.

 ## Prerequisites